sealerio/sealer/docs/site/content/docs/getting-started/run-kubernetes-cluster.md

 # sealer run Usage

-> Use the run command to run a user-defined Kubernetes cluster. \
+Use the run command to run a user-defined Kubernetes cluster.
->if arch is arm64：use registry.cn-beijing.aliyuncs.com/sealer-io/kubernetes-arm64:v1.19.7 replace kubernetes:v1.19.8 image.

 ## Run on exist servers